didsomeonecloneme/didsomeonecloneme.github.io/examples.md

 ---

 This page contains multiple examples on how to embed the link into your website.
-Place one of the examples in your website to activate the notification.
+Insert one of the examples in your website to activate the notification.
 Replace the ID <b>-382975673</b> in the examples with your ID.

 #### IMG